Batchelor, Northern Territory: Education

 There is one public school in Batchelor, the Batchelor Area School established in 1953.
 The school caters for students from Transition to Year 9, with students in Years 10-12 travelling to Darwin to complete their schooling.
 As with many schools in the Northern Territory, a pre-school is also located on the site.
 The school's student catchment covers the entire Coomalie Shire as well as parts of Litchfield Shire.
-As there is no public bus service in the town, special school bus services are provided to and from the Eva Valley, Acacia and Adelaide River areas.
+As there is no public bus service in the town, special school bus services are provided to and from the Eva Valley, Acacia Hills and Adelaide River areas.
 In 2010, Batchelor Area School was granted funding from the Australian Government to extend the library facilities as part of the Building the Education Revolution program.
 As of 2016, there were 119 students enrolled at the school.
-The principal is Robyn Thorpe.

 The main campus of the Batchelor Institute is located within the town and provides tertiary and vocational education and training with a focus on outcomes for indigenous students.
 Other tertiary education options are available through Charles Darwin University with campuses located in Darwin and Palmerston.

 Located on the BIITE campus is Yera Children's service providing care for children aged 0–6 operated by One Tree Community services, a not-for-profit organisation.

 Transport

 The primary access route between Darwin and Batchelor is via the Stuart Highway and Batchelor Road, the southern turn off for Litchfield National Park.
 Until its closure in 1976, the town was served by a station on the North Australia Railway.
 The current Adelaide-Darwin Railway alignment passes several kilometres to the east of the town but no station facilities are provided.
-Interstate coach services pick up/set down point is at the junction of Batchelor Road and the Stuart Highway.
+Interstate Greyhound Australia coach services pick up/set down point is at the junction of Batchelor Road and the Stuart Highway.
 Additionally, tour busses travelling to Litchfield park will often visit the town as a refreshment stop.

 Batchelor Airfield has a sealed runway suitable for light aircraft and is occasionally used for medical evacuation flights.
 Several aviation companies offer scenic flights and charter services at the airport.
 In October 2014, the airfield was used in filming an episode of BBC series Top Gear.
-Interstate and international flights are available at Darwin International Airport, about a one-hour drive from the town.
+Interstate and international flights are available at Darwin Airport, about a one-hour drive from the town.